YatinGupta777/Reddit-flare-detector/README.md

 2. Experiment Log : Summarizes the various approaches, models, results , data etc.**(Detailed Explanation here and in Code)**
 3. Requirements.txt : Libraires required to run the project
 4. Images : Images used in experiment log
-5. Original_expanded_data : 400,000+ Reddit posts analyzed here.
-This data is downloaded so that it can be directly used again.

-[These 3 files can be directly downloaded to use in an application if required]
+[These 4 files can be directly downloaded to use in an application if required]

 1. Classes.npy : Encoder's details to directly use in Web App
 2. Model.pkl : Best model used in Web App
 3. tfidf.pickly : TfIdf to be used in Web App
+4. Original_expanded_data : 400,000+ Reddit posts analyzed here.
+This data is downloaded so that it can be directly used again.

 All the data was downloaded from subreddit r/india.